Wanda Jackson: Early life

-Jackson was the only child born to parents Tom and Nellie Jackson in Maud, Oklahoma.
+Jackson was the only child of Tom and Nellie Jackson in Maud, Oklahoma.
 Her father worked multiple jobs, including a gas station attendant and delivery truck driver.
 He also played music in a local band alongside his brother.
-Because of limited opportunities in Maud, the family moved to Los Angeles, California in 1941.
+Because of limited opportunities in Maud, the family moved to Los Angeles, California, in 1941.
 Jackson often sang alongside her parents at home.
 Nellie Jackson often had Jackson sing while she was out of sight, to ensure her daughter was accounted for.
 In Los Angeles, Jackson was introduced to western swing music.
 She enjoyed hearing music by popular western acts like Bob Wills and Rose Maddox.
-At age six, her father introduced Jackson to the guitar.
+When she was six years old, her father introduced Jackson to the guitar.
 She also took guitar lessons and was soon skillful enough to play it alongside her father.

-In the mid 1940s, the family relocated to Bakersfield, California where Tom Jackson took a job as a barber.
+In the mid-1940s, the family relocated to Bakersfield, California, where Tom Jackson took a job as a barber.
 She also took piano lessons and continued to play the guitar.
-It was during this period that she began having trouble with academics.
-Jackson recalled the experience in her book: "All I wanted to do was sing and play music, and it was impossible for me to sit still," she recounted in her autobiography.
+During this period, she began having trouble with academics.
+Jackson recalled the experience in her autobiography: "All I wanted to do was sing and play music, and it was impossible for me to sit still."
 When Jackson was nine, the family moved back to their home state, this time living in Oklahoma City.
 Her father found employment as a taxi cab driver and her mother worked on an air force base.

 In Oklahoma City, Jackson sang in the local Baptist church and engaged in more performance opportunities.
-She auditioned for the local radio station, KPLR, after being peer-pressured by friends.
-She was featured on program, which impressed the station's disc jockey, who encouraged to audition for a second KPLR contest.
-Jackson won the second contest at KPLR, which allotted Jackson her own 15-minute radio segment.
+She auditioned for the local radio station, KLPR, after being pressured by peers.
+She was featured on one program, which impressed the station's disc jockey, who encouraged her to audition for a second KLPR contest.
+Jackson won the second contest at KLPR, which allotted Jackson her own 15-minute radio segment.
 On the show, Jackson performed a set of country songs and recalled having little understanding of how to host a radio show.
 "I was flying by the seat of my pants, but it didn't scare me to get out on a limb and try something brand new.
 I liked it," she explained in her biography.

 As a teenager, Jackson attended Capitol Hill High School in Oklahoma City and continued her radio show.
-She also dated fellow student, Leonard Sipes, who would later go by the name Tommy Collins.
+She also dated fellow student Leonard Sipes, who would later go by the name Tommy Collins.
 In 1952, Jackson was heard on the air by country singer and local resident, Hank Thompson.
 The singer invited Jackson to perform with him at the Trianon Ballroom in Oklahoma City.
-On Thompson's show, Jackson sang "Blue Yodel No. 6" backed by his band the Brazos Valley Boys.
+On Thompson's show, Jackson sang "Blue Yodel No. 6" backed by his band, the Brazos Valley Boys.
 The performance led to a regular gig singing alongside Merl Lindsay's country band.
 Jackson was always performing, and at times neglected her social life. "[Wanda] never had time for dates, nothing like that.
 Just that guitar – that's all she thought about," a high school friend recalled.